 2. EXCEPTIONS.
 Other vehicles may only access the VRTC with special approval by CKL Council or law enforcement.

 3. DIRT BIKES.
 For permitted use please see our KORMA page.

 5. OTHER.
 Due to the soft ground and necessary trail work and clean up being performed by CKL after the close of snowmobile season on March 31, no motorized vehicles are allowed on the VRTC April 1 – April 30.

 Trail – Somerville Forest Tract Motorized Vehicle Restrictions

 1. NOT PERMITTED.
 As per item (1) VRTC, refer to Trail – Victoria Rail Trail Corridor (VRTC).

 3. EXCEPTIONS.
-Other vehicles may only access the Somerville trail with special approval by CKL Council.
+Other vehicles may only access the Somerville Forest Tract with special approval by CKL Council and law enforcement

 4. OTHER.
-Do not ride on sections designated solely for cross-county, hiking, or cycling.
+Do not ride on sections designated solely for cross-country skiing, hiking or cycling.